just-jim/CDS/README.md

 #### Known Limitations

-- If the briefing is not available the time an asset is consumed by the CDS service, the asset will be persisted without the briefing metadata.
-- Receiving an order that contain assets that don't exist, will produce orphaned AssetOrder objects in the database.
+- Receiving an order that contains assets that don't exist, will produce orphaned AssetOrder objects in the database.
-- Receiving a content distribution that contain assets that don't exist, will produce orphaned AssetContentDistribution objects in the database and unused cache entries.
+- Receiving a content distribution that contains assets that don't exist, will produce orphaned AssetContentDistribution objects in the database and unused cache entries.
-- The asset metadata list for orders and content distribution is not paginated, which could lead to performance issues if the list grows too large.
+- The asset metadata list for orders and content distribution is not paginated.
+This could lead to performance issues if the list grows too large.
-- If the briefing domain is not available when an asset is consumed, the asset will be persisted without the briefing metadata.
+- If an asset's briefing is unavailable when an asset is consumed, the asset will be persisted without the briefing metadata.

-// Add graph context and container graph of the solution

 ### Future improvements
-- S3 & DNS
+- S3 & CDN
 - CI/CD
 - Auth system
 - Use order data to identify most requested assets and serve them better